Work Injures

 OSHA violations are clear indications of an unsafe work environment and these allegations hold up the strongest in court.
 You must tell your lawyer about the work environment so that OSHA officials can be called to inspect and monitor the premises.

-Hire a Workers’ Comp Attorney
+Hire a Work Injury Attorney